 Today, Pitbulls are still very agile dogs that make excellent contestants in agility, weight pulling, and tracking tests.

-Unfortunately, both the German Shepherd Dog and the Pitbull come with negative stereotypes.
+Unfortunately, both the German Shepherd and Pitbull come with negative stereotypes.

 Both breeds are commonly associated with territorial aggression and biting, both of humans and other dogs.

-With mixed breeds, you cannot say with much certainty how much the offspring of two purebred dogs will take after their parents.
-In terms of looks, health, and temperament.
-German Shepherd Pitbull puppies are no different.
+Of course, with mixed breeds, you cannot say with much certainty how much the offspring of two purebred dogs will take after their parents.
+This goes for looks, health, and temperament.
+German Shepherd Pitbull mix puppies are no different.

-Regarding a Pitbull mixed with a German Shepherd, a major concern is how much of the Pitbull’s temperament that the offspring will inherit.
+In this instance, a major concern is how much of the Pitbull’s temperament the offspring will inherit.

-The Pitbull was first bred to fearlessly attack large animals and later to work, hunt and protect his family.
+The Pitbull was first bred to fearlessly attack large animals and later to work, hunt and protect.

-This means that he is strong and agile enough to chase after such animals as cattle and hogs.
-And if needed, to grasp and hold a moving animal with his signature powerful jaws.
+This means that they are strong and agile enough to chase after such animals as cattle and hogs.
+Also, if needed, they can grasp and hold a moving animal with their powerful jaws.

-With his heritage, it’s possible that a German Shepherd x Pitbull could inherit his Pitty parent’s urge to chase or attack other animals as well as his territorial nature.
+Because of this, it’s possible that a German Shepherd Pitbull mix can inherit the Pitbull parent’s urge to chase or attack other animals.
+They can also be territorial.

-According to a 2008 study of canine aggression according to breed, the most common human-directed attacks were actually attributed to Dachshunds, Chihuahuas, and Jack Russell Terriers.
-More than 20% of Pitbulls, Akitas, and Jack Russell Terriers in the study were, however, more likely to show increased levels of aggression toward strange dogs.
+However, more than 20% of Pitbulls, Akitas, and Jack Russell Terriers in the study were more likely to show increased levels of aggression toward strange dogs.

 While these findings do not guarantee that every dog with Pitbull blood will display aggressive behavior, they do mean that proper socialization with other dogs and humans is imperative if you plan to own a Pitbull or a Pitbull hybrid, preferably from a young age.

-Let’s talk about the aggression stigma commonly found with German Shepherds.
+Now let’s talk about the aggression stigma commonly attached to German Shepherds.

 German Shepherd Temperament

-German Shepherd Dogs are often used as police and service dogs.
-This has made the general public assume that Shepherds must be vicious.
+Firstly, German Shepherd Dogs are often used as police and service dogs.
+This sometimes gives people the impression that German Shepherds must be vicious.

 Mixed Breed Dog Temperament

-As we mentioned earlier in our discussion of Pitbulls and Pitbull hybrids, proper training and socialization with other dogs and humans from an early age can help to prevent a puppy with German Shepherd lineage from developing aggressive behavior later in life.
+As we mentioned earlier, proper training and socialization with other dogs and humans from an early age can help to prevent a puppy with German Shepherd lineage from developing aggressive behavior later in life.

-If a Shepherd Pitt has the German Shepherd’s double coat, she will need weekly brushing and a bit more during shedding season.
+If your mixed pup inherits the German Shepherd’s double coat, they will need weekly brushing and a bit more during shedding season.